Marijn-Schipper/FLAMES/README.md

-FLAMES version 1.0.0.
+FLAMES version 1.1.1.
+Please note that the version found in the FLAMES preprint can be found under release 1.0.0

 Thank you for your interest in using FLAMES for GWAS gene prioritization.
-The Python version of FLAMES is still being optimized.
+The python version of FLAMES is still being optimized.
 If you have any problem using/installing FLAMES please open an issue.

 # Installation